-The Graduate College is starting a new grant program to increase efforts at the departmental, unit or interdisciplinary program level to recruit underrepresented graduate students (African American, Hispanic, or Native American in most fields, or men or women in some disciplines.)
+The Graduate College has a grant program to increase efforts at the departmental, unit or interdisciplinary program level to recruit underrepresented graduate students (African American, Hispanic, or Native American in most fields, or men or women in some disciplines.)

 Who Is Eligible to Apply?

-- To provide financial assistance to implement recruiting initiatives/projects at the departmental/program level.
-This is likely to be seed money.
+- To provide financial assistance to implement recruiting initiatives/projects at both the departmental/program and faculty level.

 - To build awareness and encourage discussion about underrepresented graduate student recruitment among departmental/unit faculty and in-house graduate students.

-- Where appropriate, faculty from multiple departments and colleges can create recruiting teams to recruit across departmental lines for interdisciplinary programs, such as IGERTs, research centers, and interdisciplinary degree programs.
-In this case, the requested grant amount can be increased.
-The increased amount needs to be justified in the proposal.
+- The program-wide grant can be used to create recruiting teams to recruit across departmental lines for interdisciplinary programs, such as NRTs, research centers, and interdisciplinary degree programs.

 Grant Proposal Format